KorAP/Koral/README.md

 Koral allows designing and implementating corpus query systems independent of any specific query languages.
-The systems only need to have Koral translate a query to a KoralQuery (see usage) and feed the translated query to its search engine.
+The systems only need to have Koral translate a query to a KoralQuery (see usage) and feed the translated query to their search engine.
 Several query languages can be supported without further adjustments to the search engine.

 Koral and KoralQuery have been designed and developed within the [KorAP Project](http://korap.ids-mannheim.de/), and are used in KorAP to